logo

 Quick Sort

-Quick Sort is the speedster of sorting algorithms.
+Quick sort is the speedster of sorting algorithms.
 It picks a pivot element and then arranges the rest of the elements into two groups: those less than the pivot and those greater.
-By recursively sorting these groups, Quick Sort efficiently sorts even the largest datasets.
+By recursively sorting these groups, Quick sort efficiently sorts even the largest datasets.
 It is perfect blend of strategy and speed, making it one of the most popular sorting techniques.
+However, its performance can degrade in certain cases, unlike the guaranteed O(n log n) of Merge Sort.

 Pseudocode